andrewmunsell/lfx/README.md

 **Parameters**

+- `fixture` - Fixture filter parameters.
+Can be a numeric fixture offset, a string based fixture ID, or an array of fixture tags.
+If null is provided, all fixtures will be matched.
 - `offset` - LED to set.
-0 index based, where 0 is the LED physically closest to the controller.
+0 index based.
 - `r` - Red value from 0 to 255
 - `g` - Green value from 0 to 255
 - `b` - Blue value from 0 to 255

 Sets the individual LED at `offset` to the specified RGB color.
 If an animation is currently running and renders to this LED, it will overwrite this value during the next render cycle.
-Otherwise, this LED will stay lit until another `set` is called on this LED, the LED strand is cleared, or an animation renders onto this LED.
+Otherwise, this LED will stay lit until another `set` is called on this LED, the LED fixture is cleared, or an animation renders onto this LED.

 ### setHSL

 **Parameters**

+- `fixture` - Fixture filter parameters.
+Can be a numeric fixture offset, a string based fixture ID, or an array of fixture tags.
+If null is provided, all fixtures will be matched.
 - `offset` - LED to set.
-0 index based, where 0 is the LED physically closest to the controller.
+0 index based.
 - `h` - Hue value from 0 to 360
 - `s` - Saturation value from 0 to 1
 - `l` - Lightness value from 0 to 1

 Sets the individual LED at `offset` to the specified HSL value.
 Behavior is similar to the `set` method.

-### setMultiple

-**Parameters**

-- `leds` - An object whose keys represent the offset of the LED to change, and the value containing an object with `r`, `g`, and `b` values to set the LED to.

-Sets multiple LEDs to the specified RGB values.

 ### clear

 **Parameters**

-*None*
+- `fixture` - Fixture filter parameters.
+Can be a numeric fixture offset, a string based fixture ID, or an array of fixture tags.
+If null is provided, all fixtures will be matched.

-Clears the entire strand and removes all animations.
+Clears the entire fixture and removes all animations.
 After this method is called, the LED strand will be blank.

 ### blank

 **Parameters**

-*None*
+- `fixture` - Fixture filter parameters.
+Can be a numeric fixture offset, a string based fixture ID, or an array of fixture tags.
+If null is provided, all fixtures will be matched.

 Blanks the entire LED strand.
 This method, unlike `clear`, will *not* remove any animations-- it will only clear the pixel buffer.
 If any animations are active, they will still render on the next cycle.